18.5. Prior publication or use exceptions: Copyright

 The officer also found that whilst the physical prototype was photographed, the photograph was not acceptable as an ‘artistic work’ as the prototype itself was not.

-A ‘work of artistic craftsmanship’ must have been created with a primary intent of being artistic, and it must involve craftsmanship.
+To qualify as a ‘work of artistic craftsmanship’ the prototype must have been created with a primary intent of being artistic, and it must involve craftsmanship.
 The presence of distinctive visual features is not sufficient to deem a piece of work ‘a work of artistic craftsmanship’.
 There must be persuasive evidence of intent to create an artistic work in line with the normal meaning of ‘artistic’.

 The decision in State of Escape Accessories Pty Limited v Schwartz [2020] FCA 160 [77] (State of Escape), in determining whether a bag was a work of artistic craftsmanship, applied principles previously settled by the High Court in Burge v Swarbrick [2007] HCA 17: